shwestrick/shwestrick.github.io/_drafts/useful-races.md

 techniques for a couple reasons.
 First, the performance advantages (for both space and time) are significant.
-But perhaps more importantly, these techniques demonstrate that race conditions can be disciplined, easy to reason about, and useful.
+But perhaps more importantly, these techniques demonstrate that race conditions can be disciplined, possible to reason about, and useful.

 <!-- Familiarizing yourself with this area of algorithm design
 forces you to do away with any fears you might have about race conditions.